 YLAT Training & Skill Building

-Throughout each YLAT year, young people are offered the opportunity to attend a variety of training to deepen their skills and increase their knowledge in the areas of public speaking, sharing their story, and advocacy.
-YLAT works closely with OCFS’s Transition Worker’s to identify the training and skill building topics to focus on each year.
+Throughout each YLAT year, young people are offered the opportunity to attend a variety of training to deepen their skills and increase their knowledge in the areas of public speaking, sharing their stories, and advocacy.
+YLAT works closely with OCFS’s Transition Specialist"s to identify the training and skill-building topics to focus on each year.

 What is it?

 Strategic sharing is a framework and a tool for how to share your personal experiences and stories in a way that is meaningful, respectful, and safe—both for you and for the people (audience) hearing your story.
 Ideally, sharing your personal experiences can educate, influence, inspire, and make a difference to those you share with.
 When thinking about what you want to share, three strategies will help you be effective and safe when doing so: Choose, Claim, and Connect.